You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Other Risks

-* Liver damage: Lipitor can cause liver damage, particularly in patients with pre-existing liver disease.
+* Liver damage: Lipitor can cause liver damage, particularly in patients who already have liver disease or are taking other medications that can affect the liver.

-* Kidney damage: Lipitor can cause kidney damage, particularly in patients with pre-existing kidney disease.
+* Kidney damage: Lipitor can also cause kidney damage, particularly in patients who already have kidney disease or are taking other medications that can affect the kidneys.

 Conclusion